 In the review of findings of landscape preference studies, none of the surveys covered diversity, although Brown & Itami (1982) identified spatial diversity as a component in the Kaplan’s complexity component in their information processing model.

 Several studies have used complexity as an alternative to diversity.
-While clearly they are not identical – complexity denotes a level of difficulty in comprehension due to the sheer number of elements, their characteristics and their interrelationships, whereas diversity simply refers to the abundance of elements, nevertheless, complexity provides a useful synonym for diversity.
+While clearly they are not identical – complexity denotes a level of difficulty in comprehension due to the sheer number of elements, their characteristics and their interrelationships, whereas diversity simply refers to the abundance of elements, nevertheless, complexity provides a useful alternative to diversity.

 In an early study (Kaplan et al, 1972), participants rated scenes for both preference and complexity.
 They found a close relationship: nature scenes r = 0.69, urban scenes r = 0.78.
 Figure 10 indicates that for each unit increase in complexity, preferences increased by 0.71.